hibbitts-design/docsify-this/docs/README.md

 ##### Displaying Markdown Content During a Presentation

-When presenting content to an audience, you can optimize its display for better readability by adjusting font size, font family, and Docsify's `topMargin` configuration parameter.
-For example, to display a specific section of Markdown content using a larger sized sans serif font with white text on a dark background and increased space above the specific header for the content:
+When presenting content to an audience, you can optimize display for better readability by adjusting font size, font family, and optionally enabling dark theme mode.
+Docsify's `topMargin` configuration parameter can also be adjusted to add space above the first line of content.
+For example, to display a specific section using a larger sans-serif font with white text on a dark background and increased spacing above the header:
 https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this/main&font-family=Open%20Sans,sans-serif&max-width=80&font-size=42px&header-weight=600&dark-mode=on&topMargin=20#/?id=docsify-this-core-design-principles

 ##### Providing a Page Table of Contents within a Smaller Area